PaoloMazzon/Astro/docs/classes/Tileset.md

 Returns the cell value located at `(x, y)`.

-{: .note }
-This returns 0 if you attempt to get a cell value out of bounds.
+> 📝 This returns 0 if you attempt to get a cell value out of bounds.

 ### [x, y]= (setter)
 `[x, y]=(cell)`